 To find out more ring 0161 474 3141 or email START@stockport.gov.uk.

 Exercise Referral Scheme

 Life Leisure Stockport provides lots of physical activity opportunities, including the Physical Activity Referral in Stockport (Paris) exercise referral scheme.
-The scheme is designed to help inactive people with chronic mild to moderate medical conditions increase their physical activity.
+The scheme is designed to help inactive people with chronic medical conditions increase their physical activity.